SolidityOps/blocksecops-aws-infrastructure/scripts/validation/README.md

 ## Overview

-These scripts validate the DNS infrastructure established in Task 1.1, ensuring proper domain registration, DNS zone configuration, subdomain setup, and SSL certificate preparation for the Solidity Security Platform.
+These scripts validate the DNS infrastructure established in Task 1.1, ensuring proper domain registration, DNS zone configuration, subdomain setup, and SSL certificate preparation for the BlockSecOps Platform.

 ## Scripts